adi181188/hello-world/README.md

 hi!!!

-adi here this is my first repository git is very good i will try to use it more in the fur
+adi here this is my first repository git is very good i will try to use it more in the future